Analysis | Trump goes full circle on the politics of embracing Putin

 “I never met Putin, I don’t know who Putin is,” Trump said during a news conference July 27, 2016.
 “He said one nice thing about me.
 He said I’m a genius.
 I said thank you very much to the newspaper and that was the end of it.
 I never met Putin.”

-The reason for Trump’s sudden reticence to claim Putin as an ally was twofold.
+The reason for Trump’s sudden reluctance to claim Putin as an ally was twofold.
 First, that WikiLeaks had begun releasing material stolen from the Democratic National Committee, material that even at the time was understood to have been obtained by Russian actors.
 Second, Trump’s refusal to release his tax returns was spurring questions about his investments.
 The day before the news conference, Trump had publicly denied having any investments in Russia.

 Trump’s denials of overlap with Russian interests would continue through the 2016 election and into his presidency.
-Over time, his denials calcified and inquiries about Russia in any form were swept into his broad “witch hunt” dismissiveness.
+Over time, his denials calcified, and inquiries about Russia in any form were swept into his broad “witch hunt” dismissiveness.
 With remarkable dexterity, Trump flipped the questions that hounded his campaign into an attack on his critics — a reversal that was at least very effective with the base of his support.

 It was at the aforementioned news conference, by the way, that Trump publicly asked Russian hackers to obtain and produce emails his opponent Hillary Clinton had deleted from her private email server.
 Later that day, we would eventually learn, Russian hackers attempted to access the domain where the emails had been hosted.

 We learned that from the investigation into Russian interference and possible overlap with Trump’s 2016 campaign that was conducted by then-special counsel Robert S. Mueller III.
-That little detail was one of numerous things we’ve learned about what Trump and his team were doing over the course of the campaign and in the months since which show the extent to which Russian interests and Trump’s interests were enmeshed.
+That little detail was one of numerous things we’ve learned about what Trump and his team were doing over the course of the campaign and in the months since that show the extent to which Russian interests and Trump’s interests were enmeshed.

 Since the 2016 campaign ended, we have learned that:

-- Russia launched a multiprong effort to bolster Trump’s candidacy and undermine national comity, including the aforementioned hacks and engaging in a disinformation campaign on American social media platforms.
-Again, Russia’s role in the release of WikiLeaks information was understood at the time but, Mueller’s report suggests they “showed interest in WikiLeaks’s releases of documents and welcomed their potential to damage candidate Clinton.”
+- Russia launched a multipronged effort to bolster Trump’s candidacy and undermine national comity, including the aforementioned hacks and engaging in a disinformation campaign on American social media platforms.
+Again, Russia’s role in the release of WikiLeaks information was understood at the time, but Mueller’s report suggests they “showed interest in WikiLeaks’s releases of documents and welcomed their potential to damage candidate Clinton.”

 - Trump’s campaign chairman, Paul Manafort, was sharing internal campaign strategy and polling with an individual who a bipartisan Senate committee identified as an agent of Russian intelligence.
 The committee’s report further suggested that there may have been some overlap between that man, Konstantin Kilimnik, and the Russian hacking effort, though it’s not clear what evidence supports that assertion.

 - Trump’s private business was looking to close a deal to build an office tower in Moscow well into 2016 — until the month before Trump’s tweet denying any investments in Russia, in fact.
-That effort included his personal attorney, Michael Cohen, having an extended conversation with a member of Putin’s staff in January 2016.
+That effort included his personal attorney Michael Cohen having an extended conversation with a member of Putin’s staff in January 2016.

 - At least one campaign adviser, George Papadopoulos, had been told by someone connected to the Russian government about the hacked material before its release.
 There’s no evidence that Papadopoulos shared that information with others in the campaign, though the Senate report indicates that it was “implausible” he didn’t.